-The Brightness and Black Level controls are shown as percentages instead of absolute luminance values.
-This is because these models do not have an internal luminance sensor and stabilization circuit.
+Note: On the MultiSync PA231W and P232W models, the Brightness and Black Level controls are shown as percentages instead of absolute luminance values.
+This is because the display does not have an internal luminance stabilization circuit.

 Black Level

 The Black Level slider and spinbox controls adjust the luminance of black on the screen and is set as an absolute value in Candelas per square meter (cd/m2).